Grand ballet in three acts and four scenes

 Raymonda was notated in the Stepanov notation method circa.
 1903 during rehearsals in which Petipa was coaching Olga Preobrazhenskaya in the title role.

 The first revival of Raymonda was staged by Alexander Gorsky for the Imperial Bolshoi Ballet in 1908, with Ekaterina Geltser in the title role.
 In 1909, Mikhail Fokine utilised Glazunov’s score to include the Czardas and the Grand Pas Classique Hongrois to his Le Festin (Suite of Dances), which premièred at the Théâtre du Châtelet in Paris on the 18th May.
-The earliest western production of Raymonda was staged by Anna Pavlova in 1915 when she added a two-act edition of the full-length ballet that included the birthday scene and the Visions scene to her company’s repertoire, choreographed by Ivan Clustine.
+The earliest western production of Raymonda was staged by Anna Pavlova in 1915 when she added a two-act edition of the full-length ballet that consisted of the birthday scene and the Visions scene of the first act to her company’s repertoire, choreographed by Ivan Clustine.
 Pavlova’s abridgement was staged under the title Raymonda’s Dream and premièred on the 2nd February 1915 at the Century Opera House in New York City, the first night of Pavlova’s New York season.
 Sergei Diaghilev was so in awe of the Imperial Ballet’s production of Raymonda that he had wished to stage it and invite Pavel Gerdt to reprise his role of Abderakhman, but the project never materialised.
 In 1935, Nicolas Zverev staged the first full-length production of Petipa’s Raymonda in the west for the Lithuanian Ballet in London.
 In 1946, George Balanchine and Alexandra Danilova staged the ballet for the Ballet Russe de Monte Carlo.

 In 1955, Balanchine utilised Glazunov’s score to create his Raymonda Pas de Dix for New York City Ballet.
 He utilised the score again to create his Raymonda Variations in 1961.
 In 1964, Rudolf Nureyev staged Raymonda for the Royal Ballet at the Spoleto Festival in Italy.
 Today, the most famous full-length productions of Raymonda are Konstantin Sergeyev’s 1948 production for the Kirov/Mariinsky Ballet, Yuri Grigorovich’s 1984 production for the Bolshoi Ballet and Nureyev’s 1983 production for the Paris Opera Ballet.